Thoxy67/8bitult/cli/doc/keycodes.md

 | 253 | 0xFD | Reserved253 | Reserved |
 | 254 | 0xFE | Reserved254 | Reserved |
 | 255 | 0xFF | Reserved255 | Reserved |

+Notes:
+- Codes not listed are reserved or unassigned
+- All numeric values are represented in both decimal and hexadecimal for convenience
+- International keys are typically used for language-specific functions